 Snowbirds, What is Your Mindset Until a Vaccine Found?

-This week the governments of Canada and the USA announced they are extending the border closures for non-essential travel until June 21, 2020.
+This week, Canada and the USA’s governments announced extending the border closures for non-essential travel until January 21, 2021.

 Opening the world’s longest international border is coming, and unless there is a massive second wave of coronavirus, the border will open.